webrogue-runtime/webrogue-runtime.github.io/demos/baked_log2048/index.md

 title: Baked demo
 ---

+> [!WARNING]
+> This page is outdated.
+Webrogue is currently being rewritten to Rust, but old demos are still here.

 <div id="noJavaScript">
     Warning!
 You browser does not supports JavaScript or it is turned off.
 This demo will not work.
     <br/><br/>